pepper-0/parthenon/README.md

-# parthenon
+# Parthenon
 - play [here](https://google.com)

 ### *About*
-parthenon is a platformer adventure game where the player helps Athena recover her missing artifacts in a Greek-mythology inspired version of NYC!
+Parthenon is a platformer adventure game where the player helps Athena recover her missing artifacts in a Greek-mythology inspired version of NYC!

-you play as Orpheus, meeting Athena when she loses a few of her artifacts.
+You play as Orpheus, meeting Athena when she loses a few of her artifacts.
 To help her reclaim them, you must navigate various platforming challenges!
 Each artifact gained brings you closer to completing the game.
 Set in NYC, each level is based on a real landmark and has unique objectives:

 - Brooklyn Bridge: scale the bridge cables and avoid the bridge pillars and recover Athena's snake.